 Blue Elephant Phuket Cooking School & Restaurant

-Housed in a beautifully restored colonial-era building surrounded by lush tropical gardens, this dual-purpose venue operates as both a fine dining Thai restaurant and a professional cooking school.
-The setting offers a striking contrast to Phuket's busier tourist strips, with visitors consistently noting the elegant interior details, refined atmosphere, and attentive table service.
-The menu focuses on authentic Thai cuisine with refined presentation, and the kitchen team is known for taking time to walk guests through each dish.
-For those wanting more than a meal, the cooking school provides structured classes led by experienced instructors, covering traditional techniques, ingredient selection, and regional Thai specialties.
-It is a practical option for travellers who want culinary knowledge they can take home, not just a dining memory.
-The combination of serious food education and upscale restaurant service makes it a genuinely versatile destination for different types of visitors.
-The restaurant is open daily from 11:30 AM to 10:00 PM, accommodating both lunch and dinner sittings.
-Given the upscale positioning and the popularity of cooking classes, advance reservations are strongly recommended, particularly for class sessions which have limited availability.
-Those booking a class should confirm session duration and starting times directly with the venue before arrival.
+Housed in a beautifully restored colonial-era building surrounded by tropical gardens, this dual-purpose venue offers a genuine escape from Phuket's busier tourist areas.
+The setting is consistently praised by visitors for its elegant interiors, refined atmosphere, and meticulous attention to detail — from the architectural features down to the table service.
+The menu centres on authentic Thai cuisine presented with care, and the kitchen team is known for guiding guests through each dish with genuine attentiveness.
+Beyond the restaurant, the cooking school provides structured classes led by experienced instructors covering traditional techniques, regional Thai specialties, and ingredient selection — a practical option for travellers who want culinary knowledge to take home alongside the dining experience.
+The combination of fine dining and serious food education makes it a versatile destination, equally suited to a special occasion dinner, a celebratory meal, or a half-day cooking session.
+Open daily from 11:30 AM to 10:00 PM for both lunch and dinner, the venue is upscale in both price and presentation.
+Advance reservations are strongly recommended for dining, and are essentially essential for cooking classes, which run with limited availability.
+Prospective cooking class guests should confirm session times and duration directly with the venue before arrival, as these details are not always visible through third-party booking platforms.

 Experience hints